ElsonRenatoDeFranca/JavaEightLambdaAndStreams/README.md

 Default method − Interface to have default method implementation.

-New tools − New compiler tools and utilities are added like ‘jdeps’ to figure out dependencies.

 Stream API − New stream API to facilitate pipeline processing.

 Date Time API − Improved date time API.